Free Trial Conversion Rate Calculator for SaaS

 Save a scenario (A then B) to compare side-by-side.

-A good trial-to-paid conversion rate for SaaS depends heavily on trial mode.
-Median free-trial conversion is 15–18%.
+A good free trial conversion rate for SaaS depends heavily on trial mode.
+Median free trial conversion is 15–18%.
 Top-quartile PLG companies hit 25%+ on free trials.
 Credit-card-required trials convert at 50–65% per user but against a 40%-of-normal top-of-funnel.
-Freemium conversion is 2–5% annually.
+Freemium conversion rate is 2–5% annually.
 Reverse trials (paid by default, auto-downgrade) typically land at 12–18%.

 Why 15% is the median: a new trial user crosses five decision gates before paying.
 Each gate has its own attrition — empty state confusion, permission setup, value realization, habit formation, and finally pricing friction.
 Even an optimized funnel leaks at every stage.
 Trial-to-paid conversion is the compounded product of all five stages.

-The canonical trial funnel is: Signup → Activation → Aha → Engaged → Paid.
+The canonical SaaS free trial funnel is: Signup → Activation → Aha → Engaged → Paid.
 Activation is the first meaningful action (completing account setup, importing data).
 Aha is the emotional realization the product solves the user's problem.
 Engaged is habitual repeat usage.
-Paid is the conversion event.
+Paid is the conversion event — and your trial to paid conversion rate is the compounded product of all five stages.

 The biggest leaks usually live in Activation (empty state, setup friction) and Engaged→Paid (pricing confusion, lack of trial-end outreach).
-The trial conversion funnel analysis in this calculator shows which stage is draining the most $ of potential ARR per year.
+Trial conversion in this calculator shows which stage is draining the most $ of potential ARR per year.

 Activation rate is the single highest-leverage metric in a trial funnel because every downstream stage compounds on it.
-The SaaS activation rate benchmark from Openview's 2024 report: median 40%, top-quartile 65%, elite 80%+.
+The consensus SaaS activation benchmark (OpenView Product Benchmarks, Amplitude North Star, Userpilot): median 40%, top-quartile 65%, elite 80%+.

 The most common activation rate killers: no sample data (empty state), permission setup friction (SSO not offered for B2B), unclear next-step (blank dashboard), and no in-app guidance.
-Products with onboarding checklists (Userpilot, Appcues, Chameleon) typically see 15–25pp higher activation than bare onboarding.
+Products that add onboarding checklists (Userpilot, Appcues, Chameleon are common vendors) typically see 15–30pp higher activation than bare onboarding, per their published case studies.

 A 10pp activation lift compounds through the funnel.
 If your funnel is 55% → 45% → 50% → 18%, the trial-to-paid rate is 2.2%.
 Lifting activation to 65% (with all else equal) raises trial-to-paid to 2.6% — an 18% relative lift in paying customers for no extra acquisition spend.

-Time to Value Calculator: Why TTV Drives Conversion
+Why Time to Value Drives SaaS Free Trial Conversion

 Time to Value (TTV) is the median time from signup to the aha event.
 Sub-1-day is elite.
 1–3 days is healthy.
 7+ days is danger territory — most trials end before users see value at all.